albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 The `Calculator` class implements both interfaces and only has one method.
 Any instance of the `Calculator` class can be use when a `ComplexAlgorithm` or `DoubleAlgorithm` type is required.

-**A class cannot implement two, or more, interfaces that have the same method name and parameters, but have a different return type**.
-In general, a class cannot have two methods with the same name and parameters and different return types.
+**A class cannot implement two, or more, interfaces that have the same method signature (name and parameters), but have a different return type**.
+In general, a class cannot have two methods with the same signature (name and parameters) and different return types.

 Consider the following interfaces